Ohio city to pay $1M to estate of man fatally shot by police

-A city outside Cleveland has agreed to pay $1 million to the estate of an unarmed man fatally shot by a police officer after a vehicle chase in 2017.
+A city outside Cleveland has agreed to pay $1 million to the estate of an unarmed man fatally shot by a police officer after a vehicle chase in March 2017, an attorney for the estate confirmed Thursday.

-Cleveland.com reports an attorney for the estate of Roy Evans Jr. confirmed Thursday that Strongsville has agreed to settle a lawsuit filed in January 2018 against officer Jason Miller.
+The federal lawsuit was filed in January 2018 on behalf of the estate of Roy Evans Jr. The lawsuit claimed Strongsville police officer Jason Miller ignored a supervisor's order, rushed toward the 37-year-old Evans' van with his gun drawn and fatally shot Evans within a second of Miller's opening the driver's side door.

-Strongsville Police Chief Mark Fender says he's glad the case is over.
+Miller told investigators from the Ohio Bureau of Criminal Investigation that he feared for his life.
+A grand jury in Medina County later cleared Miller of wrongdoing.
+Miller told investigators it was his fourth on-duty shooting.

 Sign Up and Save